 It differed from the Classical Greek period, and some historians view this time as a static period or a period of disorganization.
 Still, others instead cite it was a time of massive cultural growth.
 The philosophies of Stoicism, Epicureanism, and Pyrrhonism emerged during this period.
 The works of Euclid and Archimedes demonstrated significant advancements in mathematics.
 Greco-Egyptian religion and Buddhism both also continue to develop during the Hellenistic Age.

 As Greece continued to expand through colonization, Greek cities and kingdoms were established as far away as Asia and Africa.
 As a result, the Greek language and culture spread along with them.
 The lifestyle and beliefs of the Greeks fused with the existing cultures in the Near East, the Middle East, Northeast Africa, and Southwest Asia.

 Due to Turkey’s location, during this time, it continued to be a crossroads of culture, influence, and human migration from all of these surrounding areas.

 Historians disagree about the endpoint of the Hellenistic Age.
 Their end dates vary over several hundred years.
 Some consider the end of this period to be the conquest of what is today known as Greece by Rome in 146 BC.
-Others believe this period ended much later when Roman Emperor Constantine moved the capital of Rome to Constantinople in 330 A.D.
+Others believe this period ended much later when Roman Emperor Constantine moved the capital of Rome to Constantinople in 330.